tumpio/requestcontrol/README.rst

 External Libraries
 ~~~~~~~~~~~~~~~~~~

-Request Control uses following external libraries,
+Request Control uses the following external libraries:

 -  `lit`_ is licensed under the MIT license.
--  `tags-input`_ and it's fork by `@pirxpilot`_ are licensed under the MIT license.
+-  `tags-input`_ and its fork by `@pirxpilot`_ are licensed under the MIT license.
 -  `ionicons`_ is licensed under the MIT license.
 -  `tldts`_ is licensed under the MIT license.